mfarache/jekyll-now/_posts/2020-05-27-API-Gateway-Custom-Domain-Using-Route53.md

 Regardless of such decision, I will describe some concepts in the context of Route53 that can be extended to other DNS providers, as is probably useful for getting understanding on how it works.

-1. Route53 allows one to create a DNS hosted Zone.
+- Route53 allows one to create a DNS hosted Zone.
 We can chose its custom domain name and whether is public or private VPC.
 It will create Record set, mainly one of type NS and other of type SOA.
 We are interesting on the NS record, each of the entries is a name server.
 If we plan to register our domain we need those values handy.

-2. Route 53 also enables configuring new domains from scratch.
+- Route 53 also enables configuring new domains from scratch.
 Chose your name and type (.com, .uk, .es, etc) and after a shopping-cart-like process and verification on emails you will be getting your domain per one year.

-3. Route53 acts as a proper DNS so you can create records to cover different needs.
+- Route53 acts as a proper DNS so you can create records to cover different needs.
 Several examples that come to mind:

+So what kind of records can we create with DNS records?

 - Hosting a webserver in a EC2 instance with a fix elastc ip adress.
 We would need to create a record that will route any request to domain to beforwarded to our ec2 instance.
 Other scenarios are
 - Creation of A record from www.mydomain.com , using no Alias to be routed to our IPv4 Address